Feening

 In addition to being the result of brain activity, cravings are also the result of both physical and psychological dependence.
 Dopamine is a key component in this process.

 According to The Reward Foundation, substance abuse has an effect on the reward center of the brain, which is also informally referred to as the nucleus accumbens (NAcc).
 It is the responsibility of the reward system to encourage behaviors that lead us toward pleasure and away from pain, as well as any other behavior that requires us to exert effort and energy over time.
 It does not have its foundation in logic, but rather in what is pleasant in the here and now.
 The reward system is the reason why skipping work for a day at the beach is more appealing than the responsible choice, or why eating healthily on a consistent basis is more difficult than indulging in unhealthy foods.
-In addition to this, it is accountable for the behavior that is repeated.
+Repeated drug use alters the brain’s chemistry, leading to a cyclical pattern of craving and withdrawal.

 The midbrain is the location where dopamine is stored.
 Dopamine is a neurotransmitter that has an effect on learning, motivation, and pleasure.
 Whenever there is a sense of anticipation regarding a reward, it is released and then makes its way to the reward center.
 Following this, the brain will respond with a start or stop response, which will either prompt a person to take action or cause them to refrain from taking action.